athika98/HouseOfArchitectures/README.md

 # House of Architectures 🏛️
 This project aims to classify different architectural styles based on images.
-The model uses a pre-trained ResNet50, wich has been fine-tuned for this project.

 ## Content
 ### noch to do